Mowassir-Noor/ParkUs_backend/API_REFERENCE.md

 3. Prices use BigDecimal with 2 decimal places
 4. All dates/times are in the server's timezone
 5. IDs are Long (BIGINT in database)
+6. Admin lists are paged (default size 20 with sorting defaults above)